On this page

 Step 3: Add Structured Logging

 print() works for simple cases.
-For async FastAPI, structured logging gives you context you can't get from print:
+For async FastAPI, structured logging gives you context you cannot get from print:

 python